lsst-sqre/gafaelfawr/docs/user-guide/service-tokens.rst

 Service tokens
 ##############

-If an application needs its own service token to make authenticated calls on its own behalf, the recommended way to create such tokens is with Gafaelfawr's Kubernetes secret support.
+If a service needs a token to make authenticated calls on its own behalf, the recommended way to create such service tokens is with Gafaelfawr's Kubernetes secret support.
-Create a ``GafaelfawrServiceToken`` object in the same namespace as the application:
+Create a ``GafaelfawrServiceToken`` object in the same namespace as the service:

 .. code-block:: yaml